 *Shotgun ammunition must be all lead, shot size #4 or smaller (many clubs are 7 1/2 or smaller), no magnum or high-velocity.

 *Typically, steel, cardboard, balloons, clay birds, reactive targets, tin cans.
+(Have several on display).
 Interactive poppers,

 *Minimum, long pants, long sleeve shirt, Indian or military dress, Cowboy hat, boots, long sleeve shirts.